-By the nature, followard-looking statements involve risk and uncertainty because they relate to events and depend on circumstances that may or may not occur in the future and reflect the Group's current expectations and assumptions as to such future events and circumstances that may not prove accurate.
+By their nature, forward-looking statements involve risk and uncertainty because they relate to events and depend on circumstances that may or may not occur in the future and reflect the Group's current expectations and assumptions as to such future events and circumstances that may not prove accurate.
 A number of material factors could cause actual results and developments to differ materially from those expressed or implied by forward-looking statements.
-There may be risks and uncertainties that the Group is unable to predict at this time or that the Group currently does not expect to have a material adverse effect on its business.
+There may be risks and uncertainties that the Group is unable to predict at this time or that the Group is unable to predict at this time or that the Group currently does not expect to have a material adverse effect on its business.
 Accordingly, no assurance can be given that any particular expectation will be met and you should not place undue reliance on any forward-looking statements.
-These forwardlooking statements are made as of the date of this Annual Report.
+These forward-looking statements are made as of the date of this Annual Report.
 The Group expressly disclaims any obligation to publicly update or review these forward-looking statements other than as required by law.
-In this report: